Jeremy Scahill: Journalism career

 Scahill became a senior producer and correspondent for Democracy Now! and remains a frequent contributor.
-Scahill and his Democracy Now! colleague Amy Goodman were co-recipients of the 1998 George Polk Award for their radio documentary "Drilling and Killing: Chevron and Nigeria's Oil Dictatorship", which investigated the Chevron Corporation's role in the killing of two Nigerian environmental activists.
+Scahill and his Democracy Now! colleague Amy Goodman were co-recipients of the 1998 George Polk Award for their radio documentary Drilling and Killing: Chevron and Nigeria's Oil Dictatorship, which investigated the Chevron Corporation's role in the killing of two Nigerian environmental activists.

 In 1998, Scahill traveled to Iraq for Democracy Now! and Pacifica Radio, where he reported on the impact of the economic sanctions on Iraq and the "No-Fly Zone" bombings in Northern and Southern Iraq.
 An article in AlterNet has described Jeremy Scahill as a "progressive journalist".

 In October 2013 Scahill joined with reporters Glenn Greenwald and Laura Poitras to establish an on-line investigative journalism publishing venture funded by eBay billionaire Pierre Omidyar.
 The idea for the new media outlet came from Omidyar's "concern about press freedoms in the US and around the world."
 The Intercept, a publication of First Look Media, went live on February 10, 2014.
 The short-term goal of the digital magazine is to publish reports about information contained in documents disclosed by Edward Snowden concerning the NSA.
 According to editors Greenwald, Poitras, and Scahill, their "longer-term mission is to provide aggressive and independent adversarial journalism across a wide range of issues, from secrecy, criminal and civil justice abuses and civil liberties violations to media conduct, societal inequality and all forms of financial and political corruption."

-On November 30, 2013, Scahill refused to participate in a Stop the War Conference in London unless Syrian nun Mother Agnes was dropped from the symposium.
+On November 30, 2013, Scahill refused to participate in a Stop the War Conference in London unless pro-Assad Syrian nun Mother Agnes was dropped from the symposium.
 Mother Agnes eventually pulled out.
-In February 2017, Scahill canceled his appearance on Real Time with Bill Maher after finding out that Milo Yiannopoulos was scheduled to appear on the same day.
+In February 2017, Scahill canceled his appearance on Real Time with Bill Maher after finding out that far-right political commentator Milo Yiannopoulos was scheduled to appear on the same day.

 Scahill criticized the US government's decision to charge WikiLeaks founder Julian Assange under the Espionage Act of 1917 for his role in the 2010 publication of a trove of Iraq War documents and diplomatic cables.
 Scahill tweeted: "This is about retaliation for publishing evidence of U.S. war crimes and other crimes by the most powerful nation on Earth.
 It's a threat to press freedom."

 On May 9, 2019, the intelligence analyst Daniel Everette Hale was arrested for leaking classified information to a reporter.
 The reporter to whom Hale leaked was not explicitly named in the indictment, but the government released a list of exhibits it planned to use at trial that included a picture of Hale meeting publicly with Scahill at an event to promote Scahill's book, texts Hale sent to his friend describing meeting Scahill, and emails between Scahill and Hale months before they moved their communication to Jabber (software that allows encrypted communication).
-Hale's lawyer Jesselyn Radack called the Hale case "an utter failure of source protection."

 In July 2024, Scahill left The Intercept, along with Ryan Grim, to co-found Drop Site News.